BrookJeynes/zigver/README.md

 ```

 ## Install
-To install Zigup, check the "Releases" section in Github and download the
+To install Zigver, check the "Releases" section in Github and download the
 appropriate version.

 Then add the following line to your `~/.bashrc`, `~/.profile`, or `~/.zshrc` file.